oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 Clients MUST prevent injection (replay) of authorization codes into the authorization response by attackers.
 The use of PKCE [@!RFC7636] is RECOMMENDED to this end.
-The OpenID Connect `nonce` parameter and ID Token Claim [@!OpenID] MAY be used as well.
+With additional precautions, described in (#nonce_as_injection_protection), the OpenID Connect `nonce` parameter and the respective Claim in the ID Token [@!OpenID] MAY be used as well.
 The PKCE challenge or OpenID Connect `nonce` MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.

-Note: although PKCE so far was designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications.
+Note: Although PKCE was designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications.

 When using PKCE, clients SHOULD use PKCE code challenge methods that do not expose the PKCE verifier in the authorization request.